fani-lab/ReQue/README.md

 ```
 @inproceedings{ReQueDemo,
-  author    = {Mahtab Tamannaee and
+  author    = {Hossein Fani and
-               Hossein Fani and
+               Mahtab Tamannaee and
                Fattane Zarrinkalam and
                Jamil Samouh and
                Samad Paydar and